 The two blockchains run different encryption, with Ethereum running Ethash while Bitcoin runs Secure Hash Algorithm 256 (SHA-256) encryption.

 Is Ether a Good Investment?

-As with any investment, the phrase “do your own research” is sound advice.
-However, what can’t be denied is the very handsome return you’d have if you’d invested in ETH at its inception.
-Any investment in ETH in January 2016 would have yielded around 30,000% growth in May 2021.
-However, hindsight is 20/20, and crypto as a whole is subject to volatility.
+As with any investment, the phrase ‘do your own research’ is sound advice.
+However, what can’t be denied is the very handsome returns you would have made if you’d invested in ETH at the beginning of its life.
+A $1,000 investment in January 2016 would have made you over 180 fold returns in March 2021.

-Despite being priced way under its highs, ETH reached a high of over $340 during the infamous crypto bull run of 2017.
-Its price has recovered impressively since the recent market crash, which affected many cryptocurrencies as the COVID-19 pandemic struck in March 2020.
-The launch of Ethereum 2.0 also stands investment prospects for ETH in good stead.
+Despite being priced way under its highs it reached under the infamous crypto bull run of late 2017, its price has recovered handsomely since the market crash which affected many cryptocurrencies as the COVID-19 pandemic struck in March 2020.
+The upcoming Ethereum Merge upgrade also puts the investment prospects of ETH in good stead.
 Although predictions vary, the consensus seems to be bullish for the years ahead.
-For example, FXStreet predicts Ether will go bull again, after the London hard fork on the mainnet with the implementation of the EIP-1559 update.
-Forbes believes that Ether may hit $20,000 in the long term, following Ethereum’s major updates.
+Arthur Hayes for example has predicted the price of ETH to be around the $10,000 mark by the end of 2022.

 The Bottom Line

-So far, the Ethereum network has been a fantastic success story.
-With the dawn of Ethereum 2.0, this looks set to continue.
-Although Ethereum shares some similarities with Bitcoin, comparing the two is ultimately like comparing apples to oranges because the two networks have fundamentally different goals.
-As with much in the world of crypto, what lies around the corner may be unpredictable — but that’s what makes the ride such a thrill.
+The Ethereum network so far has been a fantastic success story, and with the dawn of the Ethereum Merge, this looks set to continue.
+Although it shares some similarities with Bitcoin, it is ultimately like comparing apples to oranges, as they have fundamentally different goals.
+As with much in the world of crypto, what lies around the corner may be unpredictable, but that’s what makes the ride such a thrill.